uwgraphics/VisSnacks/content/tutorials/2-table-example/index.md

 weight: 3
 ---

-I will use a simple example (using a data table) to show how the basic concepts of visualization can be applied.
+I will use a simple example (a data table) to show how the basic concepts of visualization can be applied.
 This is mainly to illustrate the "4 design moves" introduced in {{< link 1-what-is-vis >}}

 <!--more-->